leandrob0/shopping-cart/README.md

 # Shopping cart!

-In this page you will find a small shop to buy shoes, this page will allow you to watch different shoes and add them to a shopping cart.
+In this page you will find a small shoe shop, this page will allow you to watch different shoes and add them to a shopping cart.

 # About